 Some parents revealed that they had children who were disabled due to poor nutrition especially those who were not well fed when young.
 They revealed that some had learning disorders and could not participate well in class.

-4.4 School achievement
+4.3 Nutrition and School Achievement

-The respondents were asked weather poor nutrition leads to poor performance of pupils in class and this was their response
+The respondents were asked whether poor nutrition leads to poor performance of pupils in class and this was their response

 Table 5 poor nutrition leads to poor performance of pupils in class.